niloy-ahashan/final_project/README.md

 - `fed_worker.py` — Client-side training and gradient compression
 - `cv_train.py` — Image classification training pipeline
 - `utils.py` — Utility functions and argument parsing
-- `sketch/` — Implementation of Count Mean Sketch
+- `cmvec/` — Implementation of Count Mean Sketch
-- `environment.yml` — Conda environment specification

 ## Requirements
 This project is implemented in **Python** and uses **PyTorch** for model training and distributed execution.